NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

         All MARCO-A and MARCO-B kernels included in the archive are labeled as being associate the INSIGHT instrument host.

-This simplified approach is especially convenient for missions that clearly have a clear prime s/c or target.
+This simplified approach is especially convenient for missions that have a main prime s/c or target.
 For other missions such as BepiColombo where the Mercury Planet Orbiter (MPO) and the Mercury Magnetospheric Orbiter (MMO or MIO) have a comparable relevance, the bundle must include a secondary s/c.
 Here's an example of the entries for secondary s/c and targets for DART::